Necrid: Design

 Necrid's alternate appearance differs heavily, and features scaly, reddish–orange skin.
 Additional differences include teal eyes, black pants, and a blue jewel.
 The protruding bones are isolated and bigger on his left shoulder and arm, and appear crystalline.
 A pauldron covering his right shoulder is fastened to the jewel's support harness, and the armor on his legs incorporate a pair of greaves.
 He wears a fauld on his abdomen, and bandages wrap around his stomach.
 A mask covers his face and is held in place by two straps around his head.
 Necrid's speech is unintelligible, and the vocal samples in the game's sound test feature are named after emotions, such as "Determination" and "Indignation".
 He is the only speaking Soulcalibur II character whose voice does not change when the player selects a different language setting.

-In video games
+Appearances

-As introduced in Soulcalibur II, Necrid is a warrior who fought and defeated a former wielder of the cursed sword Soul Edge, and was pulled into the dimension where the sword's spirit, Inferno, inhabited.
-Instead of battling Inferno, he fled, and became trapped in the dimension for years.
-Warped physically and mentally by the dimension as a result, he escaped during the closing events of Soulcalibur, but quickly found that, without the dimension's energies, he experienced intense pain and would eventually die.
+As introduced in Soulcalibur II, Necrid is a warrior who fought and defeated a former wielder of the cursed sword Soul Edge in 400 B.C., and was pulled into the dimension where the sword's spirit, Inferno, inhabited.
+Instead of battling Inferno, he fled, and became trapped in the dimension for centuries.
+Warped physically and mentally by the dimension as a result, he escaped during the closing events of Soulcalibur.
+However he quickly found that without the dimension's energies he experienced intense pain and would eventually die.
 Attacking travelers he perceived as enemies, he happened upon a fragment of Soul Edge and felt his pain dampened.
 Pursuing other fragments of the sword, he encountered Talim, who was also seeking them, and helped defeat the resurrected Inferno.
 His memories and sanity restored by the battle, Necrid closed the entrance to the void, trapping himself within.

 To date, Necrid has appeared in only one game of the series, Soulcalibur II.
 He did not appear in the original arcade version, but was added later when the game was ported to the GameCube, PlayStation 2, and Xbox video game consoles.
 When asked whether the character would return in Soulcalibur III, Yotoriyama replied, "Necrid has gone on vacation."
 When the subject came up again during the production of Soulcalibur V, game director Daishi Odashima responded via his Twitter account, “To be honest, that will be too hard to do due to copyright issues.”
+Despite this, his backstory was later elaborated on in the book SoulCalibur: New Legends of Project Soul.